cs3110/textbook/src/chapters/ds/twothree.md

 If the element is not already in the tree, the search ends at a leaf.
 But how can we insert the new element at that leaf while maintaining the balance invariant?
 The following algorithm for accomplishing that task may be folklore; if any readers know a solid citation for it, please let us know.
-But for now, since Michael Clarkson learned it from Andrew Appel, we will for now call it Appel's algorithm.
+But for now, since Michael Clarkson learned it from Andrew Appel, we will call it Appel's algorithm.

 With Appel's algorithm, we transform the leaf at which the search ends into a new 2-node with no children that contains the inserted value.
 That maintains the ordering invariant, but in general violates the balance invariant, because the new 2-node causes the length of the search path to grow by one.